Posted on November 22 2021

 - 3 tablespoons chopped parsley, for garnish

-1 In a heavy-bottomed pot or dutch oven, heat the olive oil and butter together over medium-high heat.
-Season with salt and pepper, and cook until onion is soft and translucent, about 4 minutes.
-Stir in the minced garlic, and cook for another minute or two, taking care not to burn the garlic.
+STEP 1 Heat the olive oil and butter together over medium-high heat in a heavy-bottomed soup pot.
+Add the onion, season with salt and pepper, and cook until soft and fragrant.
+This should take about 4 minutes.
+Stir in the garlic, and cook for another minute or two; making sure not to burn it.

-2 Set the whole fish in the pan along with bay leaves and the water.
-Bring just to a bare boil before reducing to a simmer.
-Skim any scum that rises to the surface of the pot.
-Leave stock to simmer for 20-25 minutes.
-Carefully remove the fish from the liquid using tongs or a mesh sieve.
-A “spider” or “skimmer” will also work well.
-Leave fish to cool slightly before carefully removing flesh from the bones.
-Set the flesh aside and discard the bones and head.
+STEP 2 Take the cleaned fish and set it in the pot with the bay leaves and water.
+Bring just to a boil before reducing to a low simmer.
+Cook the fish stock on low for 20-25 minutes.
+Once the fish is cooked through (the flesh will be opaque and the meat falling off the bone), carefully remove the liquid using a spider or slotted spoon.
+Allow fish to cool slightly before removing flesh from the bones.
+Reserve flesh and discard the bones and head.

-3 Place prepped vegetables into the stock along with the canned tomatoes, and stir to combine.
-Bring liquid up to a bare boil before reducing heat to the lowest simmer.
-Simmer until vegetables are soft, about 30-45 minutes.
-Season with salt and pepper to taste.
+STEP 3 Add the prepped veggies and canned or jarred tomatoes to the broth.
+Stir to combine.
+Bring the liquid just to a bare boil before reducing heat back down to a simmer.
+Simmer soup until the vegetables are soft, seasoning with salt and pepper as you go.
+This should take about 30-45 minutes.

-4 While vegetables cook, prepare the lobsters.
-Tail the lobsters using our simple method.
-Remove innards from lobster heads and gently rinse heads under the sink.
-Use a sharp chef’s knife to halve the head portions and cut the tail portions into 2-inch chunks.5 Add the prepared lobster to the soup 20-25 minutes before serving.
+STEP 5 Add the lobster chunks to the soup about 25 minutes before serving.
 Add the mussels and clams 10 minutes before serving.
-Return the flaked rockfish or sculpin to the pot.
-Cook just until the clams and mussels are open.
-Serve Cioppino with garlic-scratched bread from our steamed mussel and clam recipe.
+Return the flaked rockfish or sculpin flesh to the pot.
+Continue to cook just until the clams and mussels are open.
+Discard any shellfish that does not open.
+Finish soup with chopped parsley and serve with a fresh baguette or garlic-scratched bread from our steamed mussel and clam recipe.